Clone Hero: Gameplay

 Clone Hero, by design, features nearly identical gameplay to Guitar Hero, and uses GUI assets from Guitar Hero games.
-Gameplay involves hitting colored in time to songs; Clone Hero allows players to use any PC-compatible controller from the Guitar Hero or Rock Band franchises, as well as a keyboard or any other input device.
+Gameplay involves hitting colored notes in time to songs; Clone Hero allows players to use any PC-compatible controller from the Guitar Hero or Rock Band franchises, as well as a keyboard or any other input device.
 Unlike the Guitar Hero series, by default there is no penalty for missing notes, aside from breaking a combo, making it impossible to fail a song, although there is an option to enable this.

-For guitar, players must hold specific buttons that line up with combinations of five colored notes that appear on the screen on a "highway"; when the notes hit the bottom of the highway, the player must strum to hit the notes in time with the music.
+For guitar, players must hold specific buttons that line up with combinations of five colored notes that are arranged on a track referred to as a "highway" or, as some players term it, a "fretboard", similar to that on an actual guitar.
+When the notes hit the bottom of the highway, the player must strum to hit the notes in time with the music.
 Notes can be singular, or multiple at a time, forming a chord.
-Notes can also be sustains, in which the player must hold the matching button(s) after strumming, the duration of the hold being indicated by a line following the note or chord.
+Notes can also be sustains (internally hold notes), in which the player must hold the matching button(s) after strumming, the duration of the hold being indicated by a line following the note or chord.
 There is also an "open strum" note, represented with a purple bar, which requires the player to strum without pressing any other buttons.
 In addition to normal notes, there are "HOPO"s ("hammer-ons" and "pull-offs") and "tap notes", which both do not require the player to strum them to hit them, with the difference between the two being that a string of HOPOs must begin with a strum, and the player must re-strum if they miss a note.
 Certain notes may also be part of a "star power phrase", marked by a series of notes with star outlines.
 Successfully playing the marked section will reward the player with star power, which can be used to double the combo multiplier for a limited time.
 The game also contains a mode which emulates the guitar gameplay of Guitar Hero Live, which is notably different from other games in the series, involving six guitar buttons instead of the standard five.